wachilt/kirby-themes/README.md

 ## For Kirby CMS

 This repository includes full featured themes for [Kirby CMS](https://getkirby.com/).
-A full featured theme often contain templates, snippets and assets.
+A full featured theme often contains templates, snippets and assets.

 ## The themes